 2. Bacterial Infection

-Bacterial infections usually develop because a dog is constantly scratching, licking, and/or chewing on their skin due to the primary condition that they are suffering from, but by scratching and breaking their skin open, the dog opens up their system for bacteria to get in and attack.
+Bacterial infections usually develop because a dog is constantly scratching, licking, and/or chewing on their skin due to the primary condition that they are suffering from.

 3. External Parasites

 We pet guardians HATE fleas.